 Millionaire sugar broker Isaac Delgado funded construction of the Beaux Arts-style temple that houses the New Orleans Museum of Art .
 This AAA GEM attraction in City Park features 46 rotating galleries and more than 40,000 objects, from pre-Columbian artifacts to European and American masterworks by Copley, O'Keeffe, Degas, Monet, Renoir and Picasso.
 The 5-acre Sydney and Walda Besthoff Sculpture Garden is a landscaped paradise with more than 60 signature pieces surrounding a tranquil lily pond.
 Though it was nearly destroyed by Hurricane Katrina, the New Orleans Botanical Garden is making a comeback, and one of its highlights is back on display; the 14,000-square-foot New Orleans Historic Train Garden features a delightful scale model of the city, crisscrossed by a working network of streetcars and trains.

-There's more fun at the Louisiana Children's Museum in the Warehouse District.
+Looking for more fun places to go for the kids?
+Try the Louisiana Children's Museum in the Warehouse District.
 This indoor playground features hundreds of hands-on exhibits and intriguing lessons in science, health, art and history.
 Kids can pilot a Mississippi tugboat, create giant bubbles and study bones with a bicycle-riding skeleton.
 The KidWatch TV Studio is a favorite among aspiring news anchors, reporters and meteorologists.

 Developers are quickly converting the old mills and factories of the Warehouse District into upscale lofts, galleries and cultural sites, and the centerpiece of this burgeoning neighborhood is The National World War II Museum .
 Perhaps no other museum in the country presents a more personal narrative of this global conflict.
 Presentations in two venues provide insights into the era, but it's the belongings of soldiers—helmets, bibles, diaries, letters—and stories told in their own voices that bring home the realities of war.
 New Orleans was chosen as the site of the museum (formerly known as the National D-Day Museum) in honor of local boatbuilder Andrew Higgins, whose amphibious landing craft became synonymous with D-Day.
 A Higgins Boat is on display in the main hall of this AAA GEM attraction.